 Fringe benefits

-The definition of wages includes a payment for services “whether paid or payable in cash or in kind” and includes the value of fringe benefits provided to employees.
+The definition of wages includes payments for services “whether paid or payable in cash or in kind”.
+This also includes the value of any fringe benefits given to employees.

-The type 1 and type 2 benefits amounts and factors referred to below are defined in the Fringe Benefits Tax Assessment Act 1986.
+The type 1 and type 2 benefits amounts and factors referred to below are defined in the Fringe Benefits Tax Assessment Act 1986 (Cth).

 The definition of ‘fringe benefit’ for the purpose of the Payroll Tax Act 2008 does not include:

-(a) a tax-exempt body entertainment fringe benefit within the meaning of the Fringe Benefits Tax Assessment Act 1986; or
+• a tax-exempt body entertainment fringe benefit within the meaning of the Fringe Benefits Tax Assessment Act 1986 (Cth); or

 Exempt fringe benefits or fringe benefits with a nil taxable value will not be subject to payroll tax, that is, they will have a nil value for payroll tax purposes.